tlenex/node-busmq/README.md

 # node-busmq

+##### Note: version 0.7 breaks API compatibility with 0.6.*

-A High performance, highly-available and scalable, message bus and message queueing system for node.js.
+A high performance, highly-available and scalable, message bus and message queueing system for node.js.
 Message queues are backed by [Redis](http://redis.io/), a high performance, in-memory key/value store.

 ### Core Concepts

 * High-availability and scalability through the use of multiple redis instances
+* Federation capabilities over distributes data centers
 * Event based message queues
-* event based bi-directional channels for peer-to-peer communication (backed by message queues)
+* Event based bi-directional channels for peer-to-peer communication (backed by message queues)
 * Delivers a message at most once
-* Queues are automatically expired after a pre-defined idle time
+* Auto expiration of queues after a pre-defined idle time

 ### High Availability and Scaling

-Connecting the bus to multiple redis instances provides high-availability and scaling.

-Scaling is achieved by spreading queues and channels between all redis instances.
+Scaling is achieved by spreading queues and channels between multiple redis instances.
 The redis instance is selected by performing a calculation on the queue/channel name.

 High availability is achieved by using standard redis high availability setups, such as [Redis Sentinal](http://redis.io/topics/sentinel)